casillajec/pygame-ai/docs/guide.rst

             self.steer(steering, tick)
             self.rect.move_ip(self.velocity)

-Esentially what it does is to **accelerate** the entity in the direction and strength dictated by the **steering** parameter, and then move the entity's rect with the direction and stregth of the entity's **velocity**.
+Essentially what it does is to **accelerate** the entity in the direction and strength dictated by the **steering** parameter and then move the entity's rect with the direction and strength of the entity's **velocity**.

 .. _Steering:

 Steering
 --------

-*Steering Algorithms* are the core of movement in this library, the :py:class:`~.kinematic.SteeringOutput` is the way these algorithms comunicate how an object should **accelerate** in order to achieve it's goal.
+*Steering Algorithms* are the core of movement in this library; the :py:class:`~.kinematic.SteeringOutput` is the way these algorithms communicate how an object should **accelerate** in order to achieve its goal.

-In the previous example we saw that the player does not produce it's own steering, that is because normally the player is controled by user input, we'll see later how we can create and modify our own :py:class:`SteeringOutput` to move the player, for now let's move  on and actually implement something useful with this library.
+In the previous example we saw that the player does not produce its own steering, that is because normally the player is controlled by user input; we'll see later how we can create and modify our own :py:class:`SteeringOutput` to move the player, for now let's move  on and actually implement something useful with this library.